yangky11/CNN-Color2Gray/README.md

     qlua main.lua -h
     qlua main.lua -inp ./color.png

-You can also use `th` but then no images will be displayed.
+You can also use `th` but then no image will be displayed.